justinrassier/justinrassier-dot-com/apps/blog/src/content/2024-03-10-scratch-your-own-itch.md

 I have had a weird inverse form of impostor syndrome for most of my career.
 I have been coding for over a decade, yet when it came to making something that I thought would be cool to have, whether that be a plugin in my editor or even a tool to do some personal task, I would freeze.
 I would tell myself

 > Surely if this was the right way to do something, it would already exist.
-I must be wrong about how in what I want to do.
+I must be wrong with what I want to do.

 Odd right?
 It's sort of counter to the normal narrative you hear about the developer mindset.
 This all changed when I started to use Neovim (oh yeah, I use Neovim BTW)